Outdoor Dog Photography

 Absolutely!
 Before the session, I'll send over a prep guide, so you know what and how to prepare.
 And during the session, it'll be a lot like hanging out with a friend.
 I'm a pretty chill person—I may ask you to sit in a certain light, but I won't be formally posing you.
 I want the photos to look as natural as possible for you!

-What is payment like?
+What is the payment schedule?

-To book an outdoor dog session with me, I need a $550 deposit.
-This deposit is applied to the Classic collection total.
-The remaining amount will be paid within 15 days after the session.
+To book an outdoor dog session with me, I need a $550 nonrefundable retainer, which is applied to your chosen collection's total.
+Collections begin at $1550 (+tax).
+The remaining amount is due within 15 days of the selection call.
 To put your images into my editing queue, the invoice must be paid in full.
-If not paid in full after 15 days, I consider the project closed (alternate payment plans are available by request).
-To reopen, the invoice will need to be paid in full + late fees.
-Any upgrades to the Signature or Luxe collections will be paid separately.
+Alternate payment plans are available by request.